npalm/docker-introduction/markdown/part2.md

 !SUB
 ### Run the image
-So first we have a look of the description of the image.
+* first we have a look of the description of the image.
 Here you will see two ports are exposed, 80 and 443.
 We will use port 80 and map it to 8888.
 Start the container as deamon

 ```
 docker run -d --name myapp -p 8888:80 lab2/webapp
 ```
-Test with a browser or curl.
+* Test with a browser or curl.
 * Have a look again on the description and you will see a volume will available.
 * Since we did not mount the volume explicit it is mount implicit in ```/var/lib/docker/vfs/```.
 By adding the switch ```-v``` will remove the files as well.